lspahija/AIUI/README.md

 - Submit pull requests for bug fixes or new features

 Don't forget to ⭐️ the repo if you find it useful!
-It helps contributors gauge the popularity of the repo and determine how much time to allocate to development.
+This helps contributors gauge the popularity of the repo and determine how much time to allocate to development.